Kanban-Zai/kanban-zai-version-1.0/README.md

 Rejoice!

+What is an extension?

+An extension defines a delivery process.
+The method your team is going to use, to get from idea stage to product and how it is going to keep doing that or when it is going to stop.
+The core itself uses a standard prioritised backlog as its delivery process, backed by the core ROMS.
+It is recommended that you use an extension early on.

+What is a module?

+Modules a pre-packaged collections of Kanban-Zai concepts and ideas that you might want to include in yout process.

-Rules of extension:
+The rules of extension:

 * The core must be used by ALL (100%) Kanban-Zai implementations
-* Once the core is installed you can extend it with any process you like by following the principles laid out in the core.
+* Once installed you can extend it with any process you like by following the principles laid out in the core.
 * You may add a module to your Kanban-Zai file with the "implements" property.
 * The meaning and intent of the core module may not be modified by any extension, module or customisation.
 * All properties of an extension or module must be inherited, including other upstreams that they extend from.